HMNB Portsmouth: Twentieth century

-In 1900 the Third class cruiser HMS Pandora was launched, followed by the armoured cruisers Kent in 1901 and Suffolk in 1903.
-Two battleships of the pre-Dreadnought King Edward VII Class were launched in 1904—Britannia and New Zealand.
+Dreadnoughts

 The first modern battleship, Dreadnought, was built in 1905–06, taking one day more than a year.
 Further dreadnoughts followed—Bellerophon in 1907, St. Vincent in 1908, Orion in 1910, King George V in 1911, Iron Duke in 1912 and Queen Elizabeth in 1913.

+Electrification came to the Yard with the opening of a 9,800 kW power station in 1906.
+At this time the 1846 Steam Factory still served as the dockyard's main heavy engineering complex, but the following year a very large New Steam Factory (to the east of No 12 dock) was opened.
+Equipped for the repair and maintenance of steam turbine propulsion units, it was soon put to the task of fitting out dreadnoughts.
+Nearby a new boiler shop had recently been built (south of No 13 dock), together with a new sawmill.
+Dry-docking provision was further increased in 1912 through the addition of an Admiralty Floating Dock, large enough to accommodate a dreadnought, which was moored just off Fountain Lake Jetty.

+The largest Naval ships were now too large for the interlocking basins, so to guarantee access to the new dry docks the intervening walls between the basins were removed to create a single large non-tidal body of water (No 3 Basin), with a pair of 850 ft entrance locks being built at the same time.
+These (C & D locks) were operational from 1914, and they, together with the enlarged basin and docks, have remained in use, largely unaltered, ever since.

 On 8 April 1913, Portsmouth Dockyard opened the first of two new large 850 ft long drydock locks directly connecting Portsmouth Harbour to No.3 Basin, the first named 'C' Lock.
 A year later, 'D' Lock was opened in April 1914.

+In one of the more serious suffragette attacks that happened before the First World War, a fire was purposely started at the dockyard on 20 December 1913, in which two men were killed after it spread through the industrial area.
+In the midst of the firestorm, the battlecruiser Queen Mary, had to be towed to safety to avoid the flames.

 First World War

 The largest vessel launched at Portsmouth during World War I was the 27,500-ton battleship Royal Sovereign in 1915.
 The only other launchings during the war were the submarines J1 and J2 in 1915, and K1, K2 and K5 in 1916.
 Some 1,200 vessels, however, underwent a refit at Portsmouth during the course of the War, and over the same period 1,658 ships were either hauled up the slipways or placed in dry-dock for repairs.

+For the duration of the war significant numbers of women were employed in the yard, including in the erstwhile male domains of the Engineering Department, the Electrical Department and the Constructive Department.
+By the end of the war a total of 2,122 women were employed; 280 worked as clerks, the rest were manual workers.